 - The firm renewed its prospecting licence for Zone 1 in August for another 12 months

-In late May Shefa said it would become revenue-generating once mining began at the Kishon Mid-Reach Zone 1 area.
+Shefa says it will become revenue-generating once mining began at the Kishon Mid-Reach Zone 1 area.

 Following the record sample results in October, it said three more bulk samples from Zone 2 were being processed at its treatment facility and the results are expected in the first quarter of 2020.

 The company is also aiming to build on the launch of the "Heaven on Earth" jewellery collection, which was designed using gems recovered from its projects, in order to develop its “Mine to Market” strategy.

 Chairman Michael Rosenberg said that over the rest of 2019 the firm would engage with London-based advisors to help expand understanding of Shefa’s investment proposition in the City, adding that the company had “never been in a stronger position”.